Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.2/readme.md

 ## 1. Context

-As part of the development of the software system, it is necessary to implement user management functionalities within the administrative interface.
-These functionalities are essential to allow administrators to control user access, manage permissions and monitor user activity in the system.
+As part of the development of the software system, it is necessary to implement a functionality that lets a user reset their password.
 This is the first time this task has been assigned for development.